 To ensure EV-friendly local government commitment through ordinances and zoning, the MPO encourages including EVs and EVSE in local comprehensive plans.
-Most city codes do not represent a significant barrier to EVSE installation, but adopting EV-friendly codes can encourage EVSE deployment.
-The plan could include new zoning ordinances to address the following:
+Most city codes do not represent a significant barrier to EVSE installation but adopting EV-friendly codes can encourage EVSE deployment.
+Zoning ordinances can address the following: